actions/actions-sync/README.md

 ## Destination token scopes

 When creating a personal access token include the `repo` and `workflow` scopes.
 Include the `site_admin` scope (optional) if you want organizations to be created as necessary or you want to use the impersonation logic for the `push` or `sync` commands.
+Include the `write:packages` scope (optional) is you want to sync packages for the given repository(ies).

+## Source token scopes (optional)

+When creating a personal access token include the `repo` and `read:packages` if you've enabled packages sync for repository(ies).

 ## Contributing